Linen: The Fibres of Sleep

 Things to Consider

 Wrinkling is inherent.
 If you need crisp, smooth bedding at all times, linen may frustrate.
-The fabric creases naturally and stays creased until ironed.
-Most contemporary linen use embraces this; some situations call for different materials.
+The fabric creases and stays creased until ironed.
+Most contemporary use embraces this; some situations call for different materials.

 Products to Explore